SRCF/docs/source/learn/tutorials/wordpress.rst

 Custom domain
 ^^^^^^^^^^^^^

-You may have thought that the web address of your spangly new site isn't particularly inspiring.
+You might be thinking that the ``*.user.srcf.net`` or ``*.soc.srcf.net`` web address of your spangly new site isn't particularly inspiring.
 Don't panic!
-You can register any domain you like (or even multiple domains) and point them to your SRCF address without anyone knowing.
-For instructions, check out :ref:`our documentation <custom-domains>`.
-Past users have usually bought domain names from `123-reg.co.uk <http://www.123-reg.co.uk>`__.
+You can register any domain you like (or even multiple domains) and point them to your new site by following :ref:`our custom domains documentation <custom-domains>`.

+There are a variety of registrars from whom you can purchase a domain name for a small yearly fee.
+The SRCF is sponsored by a local company called `Mythic Beasts <https://www.mythic-beasts.com>`__ which was founded by likeminded Cambridge University alumni and which we are more than happy to recommend to those who are in the market.

 Raven
 ^^^^^